Categorical structures for type theory in univalent foundations: Guide to the accompanying formalization

-The main library will continue development, so naming, organisation, etc.\ may change from what is presented here.
-However, the file \nolinkurl{Articles/ALV_2017.v} will be maintained to keep the main results of this paper available and locatable over future versions of the library.
+Our formalization can be found at \url{https://github.com/UniMath/TypeTheory}.
+The main library will continue development, so naming, organization, etc.\ may change from what is presented here.

+However, the version described in the present article will remain permanently available under the tag \nolinkurl{2017-ALV1-arxiv}, and the file \nolinkurl{Articles/ALV_2017.v} will be maintained to keep the main results of this article available and locatable over future versions of the library.

 For the reader interested in exploring the formalization, we recommend starting with that file, and following backwards to find the details of definitions and constructions.
 A browsable version is available at \url{https://unimath.github.io/TypeTheory/coqdoc/master/TypeTheory.Articles.ALV_2017.html}.